SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/shell-commands.md

 <tr>
 <td align="left">coap &lt;requestJson&gt;</td>
 <td align="center">1.0, 1.1</td>
-<td align="left">Allows a raw coap request to be sent to a LWM2M device.
+<td align="left">Allows a raw CoAP request to be sent to a LWM2M device.
 The command takes a request JSON string as a single argument. <br />
 <br />
 Example: <br/>